 If your CRS score isn’t high enough, we offer alternative pathways.
 From proactive communication to strategic appeals, we manage your case with care to ensure your interests are fully represented throughout the Canadian immigration process.

-The Comprehensive Ranking System (CRS) is a points-based tool that evaluates and scores your profile to rank you within the Express Entry pool.
+The Comprehensive Ranking System (CRS) is a points-based system that evaluates and scores your profile to rank you within the Express Entry pool.
 It considers factors like your skills, education, language ability, work experience, and more.

 To receive an Invitation to Apply, your CRS score must meet or exceed the minimum cutoff for that invitation round—these cutoffs can change with each draw.